GP2022KSU/2022-GP2-04/README.md

  - [Visual Studio Code](https://code.visualstudio.com/download) OR [Android Studio](https://developer.android.com/studio)
  - then install the flutter extension in `Extensions` for Visual, and for Android in `File > Settings > Plugins`

+ ## ▶️ Usage

  ### Usage for NodeMCU ESP8266 Microcontroller
  1- First copy or download the `ProductScanner.ino` file
    ```
    https://github.com/GP2022KSU/2022-GP1-04/blob/main/NodeMCU/ProductsScanner/ProductsScanner.ino
    ```

- 2- Then open the code in Arduino and install the required libraries as mentioned in the dependencies [above](#%EF%B8%8F-dependencies-and-usage)
+ 2- Then open the code in Arduino and install the required libraries as mentioned in the dependencies [above](#%EF%B8%8F-dependencies)

  3- After that adjust the RX and TX for the Scanner that is connected to the breadboard
   ```